noxthot/ss22_julia_workshop/pages/datascience/datasets.md

 ```
 }

 Most learning algorithms require the data to be in tabular form, but the `features` are currently given as a three-dimensional array.
-So our next goal is to reshape the training and testdata from an `28×28×NR_IMAGES` array to a `784×NR_IMAGES` array.
+So our next goal is to reshape the training and test data from an `28×28×NR_IMAGES` array to a `784×NR_IMAGES` array.

 \exercise{Use `reshape()` to flatten the images within `df_train.features` and `df_test.features`.
 Store the reshaped array in the variables `X_train` and `X_test`.}